gjy3035/GCC-CL/README.md

 ## GCC-Collector

-GCC-Collector is a tool to generate crowd image and head point information.
-It is a custom plugin running along with GTAV, written in **C++**. with the exception of basic windows C++ API, It also need:
+GCC-Collector is a tool to generate crowd image and head points in GTA V. It is a custom plugin running along with GTAV, written in **C++**.

+### Prerequisites
 - [ScriptHookV](http://www.dev-c.com/gtav/scripthookv/)
 - [DirectXTK](https://github.com/Microsoft/DirectXTK)
 - [minhook](https://github.com/TsudaKageyu/minhook)